The Oldest View: Development and themes

-During an interview with photographer Desolar, Parsons recalled that the conception for the series began in the summer of 2021, after he wrapped up work on his Attack on Titan shorts and before he began working on his Backrooms videos.
-During this time, Parsons began to view images of places that struck a strange familiarity with him, while eerie music was being played in the background.
+During an interview with photographer Desolar, Parsons recounted that the conception for the series began in the summer of 2021, after he wrapped up work on his Attack on Titan shorts and before he began working on his Backrooms videos.
+During this time, Parsons began to view images of places that struck a strange familiarity with him, while eerie music played in the background.
 Then, he came across an image of a bizarre uncanny statue located in a dead mall.
 He decided to download and save it onto his computer.
-Parsons revisited the downloaded image in December 2022, while he began to write his 19th Backrooms video, "Damage Control."
-Out of curiosity, he decided to search the origins of this image and ultimately found that it was apart of archive photos of the real Valley View Center located in Dallas, Texas.
-The image sparked a childlike feeling of both fear and curiosity.
+Parsons revisited the image in December 2022, while he began to write his 21st Backrooms video, "Damage Control".
+Out of curiosity, he decided to search the origins of this image and ultimately found that it was a part of archive photos of the real Valley View Center located in Dallas, Texas.
+The image sparked a childlike feeling of fear and curiosity.

 Parsons then got on a Discord chat with his friends and shared the image.
 He was also constantly talking about the uncanny and unnerving feeling that came with it, which they found annoying.
 At the same time, they realized the statue, which was a Julien Reverchon giant, was real since there were similar photos scattered all over the internet.
-They were thinking about meeting with the artist behind it, Kevin Obregón, but ultimately decided not to since Parsons didn't want to kill the mystery surrounding it.
+They were thinking about meeting with the artist behind it—Kevin Obregón—but ultimately decided not to since Parsons didn't want to kill the mystery surrounding it.
 In January 2023, the group began to get together on weekend chats to search all over the internet specifically for images that had the Julien Reverchon giant, which they found entertaining.
 Parsons was trying to figure out how this could fit with his Backrooms series since it was built on liminal horror.
-The limitations he found was that people would think he was just "shoehorning something in," something he tried to avoid with his work.
+The limitations he found was that people would think he was just "shoehorning something in", something he tried to avoid with his work.
 Realizing this can't fit with the series, Parsons decided to start production on a separate series surrounding the giant that was true to reality.